rust-lang/rustup/README.md

 - `RUSTUP_TOOLCHAIN` (default: none)
-  If set, will override the toolchain used for all rust tool nvocations.
+  If set, will override the toolchain used for all rust tool invocations.
 A toolchain with this name should be installed, or invocations will fail.

 - `RUSTUP_DIST_ROOT` (default: `https://static.rust-lang.org/dist`)